-- Participated in operations in Canada under the command of Jeffrey Amherst.
+- Participated in operations in Canada under the command of General Jeffery Amherst.

 - Participated in the Battle of Carillon in 1758.
 His time at Carillon (later renamed Ticonderoga) proved invaluable at the outset of the American Revolution and the plan to capture the fort and its cannon and artillery.

 Facts About His Role in the American Revolution

 - Commissioned as a Major General in the Connecticut militia after the Battles of Lexington and Concord.
 He was the highest-ranking officer in the colony.

 - Gave the keys to the storehouse in New Haven, Connecticut to Benedict Arnold on April 22, 1775, in what is known as Powder House Day.

 - The Connecticut Governor’s Council ordered him to take his regiment to New York City on June 19.
 Throughout the summer, he commanded troops on Long Island and at Harlem.

 - On June 22, 1775, he was commissioned as a Brigadier General by the Continental Congress.
 He was unhappy with the position because it placed him below men with less military experience, and Israel Putnam, who was ranked below him in the Connecticut militia.